lexfrl/react-layer-stack/README.md

 ### Alternatives
 The is a lot of alternative ways to archive the desirable **bottom-to-up** link b/w components.

-The most obvious (and naiive as well) way is to use redux (or another flux/data lib) as a transport to hold the "modals" or "popover" state.
-It's good and robust solution (moreover react-layer-stack use redux as a store [currently](https://github.com/fckt/react-layer-stack/blob/master/README.md#one-important-thing-to-know)), but the problem is that it's not universal, consumes time to implement and grasp, not because of complications, more because you have to reinvent the same pattern again and again (slightly different in each case).
+The most obvious (and naiive as well) way is to use redux (or another flux/data lib) as a transport to send data from one DOM branch to another.
+It's good and robust solution (moreover react-layer-stack use redux as a store [currently](https://github.com/fckt/react-layer-stack/blob/master/README.md#one-important-thing-to-know)), but the problem is that it's  overkill.
+It's not universal also, consumes time to implement and grasp, not because of complications, but because you have to reinvent the same pattern again and again (slightly different in each case).

 Another solution is to use on of ready-to-use components.
 But lot of times are you need slightly different bahavior/look and more productive to implememnt home-grown ad-hock solution.

-And the last option is to find library, like https://github.com/tajo/react-portal, desined ot address needs of **bottom-to-up** communication.
-The problem is these libs are often quite opinionated to their cases and doesn't solve the problem in its roots. **react-layer-stack** aims to give an answer how to organise **bottom-to-up** communication in the most natural, reasonable and flexible way.
+And the last option is to find library like https://github.com/tajo/react-portal, designed ot address the needs of **bottom-to-up** communication.
+These libs are often quite opinionated to their cases and doesn't solve the problem in its roots. **react-layer-stack** aims to give an answer how to organise **bottom-to-up** communication in the most natural, reasonable and flexible way.

 ### Images to understand the whole thing
 #### View layers stack